Development Guide

 PyCharm¶

-Remote debugging on PyCharm works only on the Professional Edition.
-Community edition does not support remote debugging in any capacity, and can take some work to fully setup.
+Remote debugging on PyCharm works only on the Professional Edition and can take some work to fully set up.
+Community edition does not support remote debugging in any capacity.

 You can find the detailed explanation and setup steps in PyCharm debugging.